How and why 5G changes the way operators prioritise network investments

 Yet gearing up for 5G will undoubtedly involve considerable investment.
 How should network operators prioritise the complex investment decisions surrounding 5G?
 Has promoting 5G required the invention of use cases?
 Operators must separate the fact from the fiction.

-The answer lies in staying aware any unique characteristics 5G and how these characteristics really help existing network challenges.
+The answer lies in staying aware of any unique characteristics 5G and how these characteristics really help existing network challenges.

 5G promises progress – and cost headaches for operators